Last update: 23:56 | 07/04/2019

-Viet Nam could meet its long-term energy demands by adding renewable energy sources and cutting-edge battery storage technologies to its arsenal of solutions, experts said at a two-day international conference on renewable energy that ended yesterday (April 4) in HCM City.
+Vietnam could meet its long-term energy demands by adding renewable energy sources and cutting-edge battery storage technologies to its arsenal of solutions, experts said at a two-day international conference on renewable energy that ended on April 4 in HCM City.

-Visitors visit a booth on Solar Show 2019 held yesterday in HCM City.
+Visitors visit a booth on Solar Show 2019 in HCM City.

 Rooftop solar panels have also become more affordable for homeowners and communities, he said.